dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 </details>

-When we play our game as we have built it so far, we notice that the beasts will follow us just as they're suppoed to but when they get close they never actually move in for the kill.
+When we play our game as we have built it so far, we notice that the beasts will follow us just as they're supposed to but when they get close they never actually move in for the kill.
 Even though we check in our game engine method if we walk into a tile with `Player`: